Trimaximal Mixing Patterns Meet the First JUNO Result

 \section{Brief Discussion on TM2 Mixing Pattern}

 As explicitly illustrated in Fig.~\ref{fig:correlation}, the TM2 mixing pattern without RG corrections already lies outside the experimental $3\sigma$ region of $\theta^{}_{12}$ and $\theta^{}_{13}$ once the latest JUNO result is taken into account.
 Compared with the TM1 mixing pattern, larger RG corrections (or equivalently, a larger $m^{}_{\rm lightest}$) are required to make the TM2 pattern consistent with experimental data.
 Consequently, the TM2 mixing pattern in the Majorana case faces even stronger constraints from neutrinoless double beta decay experiments.
-Indeed, numerical calculations show that nearly the entire allowed range of $m^{}_{\beta\beta}$ for both neutrino mass hierarchies in the Majorana case lies above the KamLAND-Zen upper limit, with only a very small fraction falling within its uncertainty band.
+Indeed, numerical calculations show that the entire allowed range of $m^{}_{\beta\beta}$ for both neutrino mass hierarchies in the Majorana case lies above the KamLAND-Zen upper limit, even if two additional phases $\rho^\prime$ and $\sigma^\prime$ are introduced.
 This means that the TM2 mixing pattern in the Majorana case is essentially excluded by current experimental data, even after including RG corrections.
 In contrast, substantially viable parameter regions still exist in the Dirac case, thanks to the absence of constraints from neutrinoless double beta decay experiments.